 The short answer is…ABSOLUTELY!

-There are so many awesome places in the Lone Star State to give Texas glamping a try, especially in the hill country!
-Thanks to our abundance of land and wide-open space, Texans have grabbed hold of this trend and aren’t letting go.
+There are so many awesome places in the Lone Star State to try Texas glamping, especially in the hill country!
+Thanks to our abundance of land and wide-open space, Texans have grabbed this trend and aren’t letting go.

-The Lone Star State has many options for you to consider where planning your luxury camping getaway.
+The Lone Star State has many options to consider when planning your luxury camping getaway.

-There is pretty much every glamping type you can think of in this state, including yurts, teepees, a safari tent, bubbles, canvas tents, cabins, treehouses, old railroad cars, and more!
+This state has almost every glamping type, including yurts, teepees, safari tents, bubbles, canvas tents, cabins, treehouses, old railroad cars, and more!

-Not only that but some of the best cities in the state offer you the opportunity to glamp.
-You can find glamping in Dallas, Austin, Houston, El Paso, and tons of small towns around them!
+Also, some of the best cities in the state offer you the opportunity to glamp.
+You can find glamping in Dallas, Austin, Houston, El Paso, and many small towns around them!

 This allows you to be near some of the top outdoor destinations in the state while Texas glamping as well.
 I’m talking about Texas road trip destinations like Big Bend National Park, the Texas Hill Country, the Guadalupe River, and more.